equinor/ert/docs/rst/manual/keywords/index.rst

-	In the observation configuration file you can enter observations with the keyword HISTORY_OBSERVATION; this means that ERT will the observed 'true' values from the model history.
-Practically the historical values can be fetched either from the SCHEDULE file or from a reference case.
+	In the observation configuration file you can enter observations with the keyword HISTORY_OBSERVATION; this means that ERT will extract observed values from the model history, either from the SCHEDULE file or from historical summary vectors of the reference case.
 What source to use for the historical values can be controlled with the HISTORY_SOURCE keyword.
 The different possible values for the HISTORY_SOURCE keyword are:

 	REFCASE_HISTORY
 	        This is the default value for HISTORY_SOURCE, ERT will fetch the historical values from the *xxxH* keywords in the refcase summary, e.g. observations of WGOR:OP_1 is based the WGORH:OP_1 vector from the refcase summary.

 	REFCASE_SIMULATED
 	        In this case the historical values are based on the simulated values from the refcase, this is mostly relevant when a you want compare with another case which serves as 'the truth'.

 	SCHEDULE
 	        Load historical values from the WCONHIST and WCONINJE keywords in the Schedule file.